Equity Release in Scotland

 With these plans, you sell a portion of your home to a scheme provider and are given a lump sum or equivalent monthly instalments in return.
 Home reversion plans are commonly not recommended by mortgage advisors as you lose ownership of that amount of your property – though you can continue to live in it rent-free.

-Other disadvantages would be the price you achieve for selling a portion of your home is often less than market rates.
+Other disadvantages include the price you achieve for selling a portion of your home being often less than market rates.
 Plus, these products are usually only available to those who are over 60, if not older.

 However, an advantage is that the amount you own of your home remains the same, so you will know how much of your property you have to leave in your will.